sui_indexer_alt_jsonrpc/

 }

-/// This type represents two kinds of errors: Invalid Params (the user's fault), and Internal
+/// This type represents three kinds of errors: Invalid Params (the user's fault), Timeouts, and

-/// Errors (the service's fault).
-Each RpcModule is responsible for defining its own structured
+/// Internal Errors (the service's fault).
+Each RpcModule is responsible for defining its own

-/// user errors, while internal errors are represented with anyhow everywhere.
+/// structured user errors, while timeouts and internal errors are represented with anyhow

 ///